TEF

 Intermediary Support

-Supporting Custom House Agents, freight forwarders and trade professionals whose professional integrity or livelihood is affected by corporate misconduct — a core registered object of TEF.
+Supporting Custom House Agents, freight forwarders and trade professionals whose professional integrity or livelihood is affected by systemic compliance failures by corporate bodies — a core registered object of TEF.

 Publications & Policy